aejay-m/Avoir/README.md

-# Hello there!
+# Avoir

+My first programming  school project
-About this project : **AVOIR** is a visitor pass management system school project

-It generates a record of a visitor that can enable to keep track of exact times of a visitor sign in and out of in the premises.
+**AVOIR** is a visitor pass management system that generates a record of a visitor that can enable to keep track of exact times of a visitor sign in and out of in the premises.

-**System Description**
-All operations of the database is done by Maria DB and MYSQL Workbench
+# What I learned
+*Creating a Flowchart
+*GUI in Java
+*Basic MySQL commands
+*Database connection

 ## UI DESIGN

 **ADMIN LOGIN**